Street fighting rages in Syrian town as Islamic State moves in

 "We are happy about the U.S. air strikes," Aysa Abdullah said.
 "But really, this is not enough.
 We need more air strikes to be effective against (Islamic State) weapons, to eradicate and destroy (them)."

-In neighbouring Iraq, the U.S. military said it had flown Apache helicopters against Islamic State rebels for the first time, striking mortar teams and other units near the western town of Fallujah.
+In neighboring Iraq, the U.S. military said it had flown Apache helicopters against Islamic State rebels for the first time, striking mortar teams and other units near the western town of Fallujah.

 APPEAL TO TURKEY